'This is a crisis.' Airlines face $113 billion hit from the coronavirus - KESQ

 Weak airlines that aren’t able to secure backing from investors or governments could suffer the same fate as Flybe or become takeover targets, especially in Europe, where industry consolidation is underway.

-The possibility of other airlines seeking bankruptcy protection or going out of business will depend on a number of factors, including the length of the outbreak, the cash position of various airlines and how quickly passenger demand returns once the crisis has passed, said Alexandre de Juniac, director general of the International Air Transport Association, the global industry’s trade group.
+The possibility of other airlines seeking bankruptcy protection or going out of business will depend on a number of factors, including the length of the outbreak, the cash position of various airlines and how quickly passenger demand returns once the crisis has passed, IATA’s de Juniac said.

-“It’s difficult at this stage to say [whether there will be more bankruptcies],” de Juniac told CNN.
+“It’s difficult at this stage to say [whether there will be more bankruptcies],” he told CNN Business.
 “If the duration is comparable to past outbreaks of SARS or the H1N1, and it’s four to five months, the industry should overcome [the crisis], perhaps with some casualties.
 If it lasts longer, it will be more difficult for a larger number of airlines.”

 “If the outbreak lasts, we will probably need some government assistance in some parts of the world, especially where the airlines are weaker financially, and we will ask for help,” he said.